clientIO/joint-plus-tutorial-vue/README.md

-# rappid-tutorial-vue3
+# joint-plus-tutorial-vue

 This git repository is intended for instructional purposes.
-It is the source code that accompanies a Rappid blog post "Integration with Vue" which can be found [here](https://resources.jointjs.com/tutorial/vue-ts).
+It is the source code that accompanies a JointJS+ blog post "Integration with Vue" which can be found [here](https://resources.jointjs.com/tutorial/vue-ts).

 ### Prerequisites

-To run the following code, you will need a [Rappid license](https://www.jointjs.com/license) that comes with the Rappid installable package file `rappid.tgz`.
+To run the following code, you will need a [JointJS+ license](https://www.jointjs.com/license) that comes with the JointJS+ installable package file `rappid.tgz`.

 ### Dependencies